alexhaydock/pinewall/README.md

 ./pinewall qemu
 ```

 This will boot the image directly in QEMU.
-You may wish to edit the command for this in the `pinewall` file as especially the network aspect might not be sufficient for proper local testing.
+You may wish to edit the command for this in the `pinewall` script as especially the network aspect might not be sufficient for your local testing.

-This is the full command the `pinewall` script runs, for easy copy-paste and tweaking:
+This is the full command the `pinewall` script runs, for easy copy-paste and hacking:

 ```sh
 qemu-system-x86_64 -m 2G -nographic -bios /usr/share/edk2/ovmf/OVMF_CODE.fd -kernel images/"$image" -device virtio-net,netdev=nic -netdev user,hostname=pinewall,id=nic
 ```

-_Note:_ If you are not running Fedora, your distribution may but the UEFI OVMF image in a different location.
+_Note:_ If you are not running Fedora, your distribution may put the UEFI OVMF image in a different location.
 You may need to update this before the command will work.

 ### Testing the image (Proxmox)
 If you want to test on Proxmox, you can do much the same as the above, though you will need to create the VM with the `qm create` command.